20 Fun Ways To Save Money

 12. Put Yourself on Pause

 Use wish lists to avoid impulse buys.
-By waiting 30 days, you often find that you either don’t want the item anymore or it has gone on sale.
+By waiting 30 days, you often find that you either no longer want the item or it has gone on sale.
+Challenge yourself to do this!

 13. Write It Down